Mastering the Route

 Publications

-Operating Models - An Introduction
+Operating Disaggregated Networks Operating Models – An Introduction

 A harmonised global 6G standard is essential to ensure a smooth industry evolution, address societal needs, and support a healthy ecosystem.
 The rollout of 6G should avoid mandatory hardware replacement, instead focusing on software upgrades within existing frequency bands.
 New hardware should only be introduced where new frequencies make it necessary.
 Any new technologies must demonstrate clear benefits within a techno-economic framework, with a strong emphasis on spectrum and energy efficiency.